 Project Location: Brooklyn, NY

-PWR is a model for immigration reform that that uses personal narratives and targeted problem solving to activate a community and transform how we all experience the immigration process.
-PWR is a stylized abbreviation of the phrase “The power in the word, the rhythm in the word” which was used to define a revolutionary musical movement that grew out of Trinidad in the late 70’s in response to injustice and inequality against Black people.
+PWR is a platform for immigration reform that uses interviews, storytelling, targeted problem solving, public intervention, and alternative media to encourage community dialogue, promote social cohesion, transform the immigration process, and change the public perception of Black immigrants.
+PWR is a stylized abbreviation of the phrase “The power of the word in the rhythm in the word” which was used to define Rapso, a revolutionary musical movement that grew out of Trinidad in the late 70’s in response to injustice and inequality against Black people.

 Scopic is the studio and research practice of artists living and working across the African diaspora.
 When combined with other words, the term “scopic” describes how something is seen and examined; artists in the Scopic collective look to writers such as Achebe, Ellison, Fanon, Hurston and Said to frame their analysis of the African diaspora today.
 Scopic uses hypervisibility to critique the visual and speculate on cultural production.
 They source sound and music from West African Afro-Beat to Trinidad’s Rapso to deep house and electronic music that originated in the clubs of New York, Chicago and Detroit to represent the cacophony of the diaspora voice.

 Scopic members Eto Otitigbe and Zane Rodulfo are both first generation immigrants based in the Flatbush neighborhood of Brooklyn.
 Otitigbe is a US-born Nigerian-American and Rodulfo recently emigrated from Trinidad.
 The two met at NYFA’s Artist as Entrepreneur Bootcamp.
 Through an ongoing dialogue they were led to use the principles of socially engaged practice to address issues of inequity that were personal to them and systemic within their community.